|Name of transfer payment program||Investments in Forest Industry Transformation Program (Voted)|

-The Program will fund innovative projects implementing transformative technologies at the pilot or first commercial scale that direct wood fibre, and by-products from wood processing, into higher-value uses.
-Such projects will increase the value generated from wood fibre, diversify product lines for the forest industry, and produce new bio-products or renewable energies.
-By providing funding to Canadian forest firms for capital investments to advance new technologies towards full, commercial-scale implementation, this Program will broaden and build upon previous departmental investments in forest sector transformation.
+The Program will fund innovative projects that are using transformative technologies at the pilot and commercial scales that direct wood fibre and by-products from wood processing into higher value usages which 1) increase the total revenues available from a log, 2) diversify product lines for the forest industry, stabilizing economic performance, and 3) produce renewable energy and other products that are beneficial to the environment.
+By providing funding to Canadian forest firms for capital investments in bioenergy and bioproduct industrial processes to advance these technologies towards full, commercial-scale implementation, this Program will broaden and build upon previous investments in forest sector transformation.

 This transfer payment program does not have any repayable contributions.